mrelarsen/Reading-Addiction-Library/README.md

 ## TODOs:

+- Add html title attributes
-- alts and dictionary entries for control without mouse interaction
+- Add keyboard control without any need for mouse interaction
-- Show features based on installs or OS
+- Hide/show features based on packages installed or OS
 - Create guide to use or extend functionality